DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_UT.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Number_of_Fires_per_size_class_in_HI.png)|

+Fig. 2.
+6: The US Wildfires counts of each fire size class per state (1992 - 2015)

+Comparing the plots for different states in Fig. 2.
+6 shows that the number of wildfires generally decreases as the size of the fire incraeses.
+However, Alaska does not follow this trend and as shown in Fig. 2.
+6 - 47, the number of wildfires increases as the size of fire incraeses from around 100 acres (class D) up to more than 5000 acres (class G).

 The fire cause codes and definitions, adapted from the USFS (United States Forest Service) 2003 classification, are as follow (Short, 2014):